top of page

 41. When He accepts His Light again, this is known as Liberation, or Self-realization.

-When He accepts His Light or Splendor again, this is known as Liberation or Self -realization.
-When the Supreme Lord says, “I do not wish to remain in bondage, I do not want this state of limitation full of pain any more,” then that is certainly the end of bondage.
-However, this activity of His called “ Liberation ” is always an activity of His own Will based on reasons known only to Him, and never a decision made forcefully due to devotion, knowledge, celibacy, non-violence, meditation, muttering of a mantra, etc. of a limited individual who is dependent, even for moving himself, on the all-pervading Power of the Great Lord filled with endless Wonder.
+When He accepts His Light or Splendor again, this is known as Liberation/Emancipation or Self-realization/Self-apprehension.
+When the Supreme Lord says 'I do not desire to remain in bondage, I do not want any more this state of limitation full of pain', then that is certainly the end of servitude; however, this activity of His called Liberation is always an activity of His own Will based on reasons which are only known to Him, and never a decision made by force, due to devotion, knowledge, celibacy, non-violence, meditation, muttering of a mantra, etc. of a limited individual who depends, even to move himself, on the all-pervasive Power of the Great Lord replete with never-ending Wonder.

-एतत्समाप्त्यां न कश्चिन्नरकृतः प्रयत्नः कल् पो यतो नरो min
+एतत्समाप्त्यां न कश्चिन्नरकृतः प्रयत्नः कल्पो यतो नरो मायानन्तरमाविर्भूतकॢप्तिर्भवति॥४२॥

 Etatsamāptyāṁ na kaścinnarakṛtaḥ prayatnaḥ kalpo yato naro māyānantaramāvirbhūtakḷptirbhavati||42||

-In other words, since the atomic being is a creation unfolded after Māyā, as has been said many times before, no limited individual can attain Liberation by his own efforts because he is a creation issued from the unfathomable Māyā of Paramaśiva and because he is completely dependent on the Great Lord, that is, if an atomic being could attain Emancipation by forcing the Supreme Lord to reveal Himself through his own efforts alone, by devotion, knowledge, celibacy, nonviolence, meditation, muttering of a mantra, etc., then the irresistible Freedom of Paramaśiva would be actually broken, but this is, of course, impossible.
+No effort performed by a limited individual —i.e. effected by an atomic self—can accomplish this, i.e. is competent to attain Liberation, because the limited individual is an invention that was manifested after Māyā, in other words, since the atomic self is a creation that was displayed after Moha.
+As it has been said many times before, no limited individual can attain Liberation by means of his own efforts because he is a creation emitted from the unfathomable Māyā of Paramaśiva and because he completely depends on the Great Lord, that is, if an atomic self could achieve Emancipation by forcing the Supreme Lord to reveal Himself through only his own efforts, by means of devotion, knowledge, celibacy, non-violence, meditation, muttering of a mantra, etc., then the irresistible Freedom of Paramaśiva would get broken indeed, but this is impossible if course.

 अत एव वशो मायायाः सततमयं नरः॥४३॥

-Ata eva vaso māyāyāḥ satatamayaṁ naraḥ||43||
+Ata eva vaśo māyāyāḥ satatamayaṁ naraḥ||43||

 Consequently (atas eva), this (ayam) limited individual (naraḥ) (is) constantly (satatam) under the dominion (vaśaḥ) of Māyā (māyāyāḥ).